 Do I need to get a hosting addon?

 No. Hosting companies often try to upsell hosting addons whenever you subscribe to a hosting plan.
-To save unnecessary costs, you can uncheck those addons before completing the order.
+To save on unnecessary costs, you can uncheck those addons before completing your order.
 When you’re just starting out with a new site, you won’t need those addons.
 However, you can always purchase those addons later if you find them useful.